ben5049/switch-v5-hardware/README.md

 KiCad design files for the 5th iteration of my single pair Ethernet (SPE) switch.
 It is similar to [v4](https://github.com/ben5049/switch-v4-hardware) but with more ports and an RJ45 connector so an external media converter isn't needed to connect to regular Ethernet networks.

 ![top-render](media/top-render.png)

-## Known Issues

-- Switches use different crystals so timestamps will drift